codefuse-ai/Awesome-Code-LLM/README.md

 - "How Novice Programmers Use and Experience ChatGPT when Solving Programming Exercises in an Introductory Course" [2024-07] [[paper](https://arxiv.org/abs/2407.20792)]

+- "Can Developers Prompt?
+A Controlled Experiment for Code Documentation Generation" [2024-08] [[paper](https://arxiv.org/abs/2408.00686)]

 ## 8. Datasets

 ### 8.1 Pretraining